GEB-model/GEB/README.md

 Hello!
 Welcome to GEB!
-You can find full documentation here: [jensdebruijn.github.io/GEB](https://jensdebruijn.github.io/GEB/index.html)
+You can find full documentation [here](https://geb-model.github.io/GEB/).

 ## Overview
 GEB stands for Geographic Environmental and Behavioural model and is named after Geb, the personification of Earth in Egyptian mythology.

-GEB aims to simulate both environment, the individual behaviour of people and their interactions at small and large scale.
-The model does so through a "deep" coupling of an agent-based model which simulates millions individual people or households, a hydrological model, a vegetation model and a hydrodynamic model.
+GEB aims to simulate both the environment, the individual behaviour of people and their interactions at small and large scale.
+The model does so through a "deep" coupling of an agent-based model which simulates millions of individual people or households, a hydrological model, a vegetation model and a hydrodynamic model.

 ### Building on the shoulders of giants